Proven-Paradox/shaper-system/Handbook.md

 Round down.
 If you ever have a fraction, just cut off the fractional bit entirely.
 Even if your result is (somehow?)
 13.9, it should still be rounded down to a 13.

 In combat, defenders win ties.
-For example, if using an attack Ability results in the accuracy role matching the defender’s Defense, the attack misses and the defender suffers no consequence.
+For example, if using an offensive Ability results in the accuracy role matching the defender’s Defense, the Ability misses and the defender suffers no consequence.
 For a tie during opposed skill checks (such as Empathy versus Deception, or Awareness versus Stealth), both characters reroll until there is no tie.
 Any Boon or Bane on the rolls still apply when rerolling due to a tie.

 If a damage type is not listed, assume the damage to be physical.